 Feel Free to Hunt - This includes private lands where the Department has a management agreement with the landowner or organization to provide public access for hunting with minimal restrictions.
 This type of agreement provides the most open and unrestricted type of access for the public.
 Many Feel Free to Hunt properties house a wide variety of small game and big game species and provide ample hunting opportunity.
-Currently, there are 149 properties, with a total of 660,970 acres enrolled in Feel Free to Hunt agreements across the state.

 Register to Hunt - This includes private lands where the Department has a management agreement with the landowner or organization to regulate hunting access by on-site registration.
 Hunters are required to sign in using a registration slip found near the designated parking area.
 Parking is usually limited for these properties, to limit the number of hunters.
-Currently, there are 37 properties, with a total of 24,706 acres enrolled in Register to Hunt across the state.